CescaNeri/BigData-CloudPlatforms/big-data/introduction/intro.md

 The line is quite vague

->Big data exceeds the reach of commonly used hardware environments and software tools to capture, manage, and process it with in a tolerable elapsed time for its user population
+>Big data exceeds the reach of commonly used hardware environments and software tools to capture, manage, and process it within a tolerable elapsed time for its user population

 > *- Teradata*

 We can define Big Data following the V's principles:

 - VOLUME (dataset that are particularly big)
-- VELOCITY, interpreted in two ways:
+- VELOCITY - interpreted in two ways:
     - velocity in which data are injected
     - speed of the analysis that you want to run
 - VARIETY (many different formats of data)
     - structured vs semi-structured (JSON)
-- VERACITY (in many cases, you are dealing on datasets which you cannot fully rely on)
+- VERACITY (in many cases, you are dealing with datasets which you cannot fully rely on)
     - especially true when you are dealing with social data

 ![](datav.jpg)